Engee documentation

 Details

-Initial states of the denominator of the filter as a scalar, vector or matrix.
+The initial states of the denominator of the filter in the form of a scalar, vector, or matrix.

 Dependencies

-To use this parameter, set the Filter Structure parameters to the value of Direct form I or Direct form I transposed.
+To use this parameter, set for the parameter Filter Structure meaning Direct form I or Direct form I transposed.

 Default value